vinayaktalikot/agentic-app-quickstart/agentic_app_quickstart/week_1/solution/system_flow_documentation.md

-# system flow documentation: how the csv analysis system works
+# System flow documentation: how the csv analysis system works

-## system architecture overview
+## System architecture overview

 the csv analysis system uses a multi-agent architecture with specialized agents that handle different types of requests: